theukedge/shortcodes-to-show-or-hide-content/readme.txt

 == Changelog ==

+= 2.3 =
+* Introduced recurring annual schedule (previously only monthly/weekly/daily).
+Just use type="annually" in your shortcodes.
+* Code improvements.

 = 2.2 =
 * Fixed inability to nest shortcodes by introducing distinct copies of the time-restrict-repeat shortcode (`[time-restrict-repeat-2]` and `[time-restrict-repeat-3]`)